-5. Donate a minimum of 4 hours of your time per month
+5. Commit to 6 months of service and give a minimum of 6 hours of your time per month

 6. Pay a one time fee of $10, which includes the cost of a short-sleeve Volunteer t-shirt, name badge and training materials.

-7. Have fun making a difference in the lives of the Adoption Center’s animals!
+7. Have fun making a difference in the lives of the Adoption Center’s pets!

 By volunteering, you will make new friends…and not just the four-legged kind.
 You will work side-by-side with people from all walks of life who share similar interests and concerns regarding companion animals.
 Further, you will have the opportunity to discover skills you never knew you had, and learn new ones.